- Seasonal influenza is an acute viral infection that spreads easily from person to person.

 Vaccination is especially important for people at higher risk of serious influenza complications, and for people who live with or care for high risk individuals.

-WHO recommends annual vaccination for (in order of priority):
+WHO recommends annual vaccination for:

-- elderly individuals
+- elderly individuals (≥65 years of age)

-- people with chronic medical conditions
+- individuals with chronic medical conditions

-WHO, with its partners, monitors influenza globally, annually recommends a seasonal influenza vaccine composition, and supports Member States efforts to develop prevention and control strategies.
+WHO, with its partners, monitors influenza globally, recommends seasonal influenza vaccine compositions twice a year for the Northern and Southern hemispheres, and supports Member States efforts to develop prevention and control strategies.